anseki/readline-sync/README.md

 Display a prompt-sign (see [`prompt`](#prompt-1) option) to the user, and then call `inputHandler` function with the input from the user after it has been typed and an Enter key was pressed.
 Do these repeatedly until `inputHandler` function returns `true`.

-For example: The following 2 codes work same.
+For example, the following 2 codes work same:

 ```js
 while (true) {